 - 1/2 cup low sodium soy sauce, or coconut aminos

 - 1 cup frozen cubed pineapple

 - 1 tablespoon corn starch or arrowroot powder + 1 tablespoon water

 - Combine garlic, ginger, soy sauce, honey, ketchup, sriracha and broth/water in a small bowl and whisk together.

-- Place chicken in the slow cooker and pour sauce over top.
+- Place chicken and the pineapple in the slow cooker and pour the sauce over top.

 - Cook on low for 3.5-4 hours.